 2) Electronic Interference

 I hear many parents complain about their children playing video games until all hours of the night or constantly on their phones.
-While it may feel impossible to separate your child from their electronics, there are ways to find a middle ground.
+While it may feel impossible to separate your child from their electronics, there are proven ways to find a middle ground.

 What other ways do you and your child butt heads about rules and boundaries?
 What ways have you found common ground together?
 Let me know in the comments below.